The

 January 1941.)

-Back in Palestine, the 2/5th was given
+Back in Palestine,

-it took part in the campaign in Syria,
+June and July 1941, it took part in the

-including the climactic battle of Damour
+climactic battle of Damour (6-10 July)

-(6-10 July) that sealed the defeat of
+that sealed the defeat of the Vichy

-the Vichy French forces.
-The battalion
+French forces.
+The battalion was

-was destined to remain in Syria and
+destined to remain in Syria and Lebanon

-Lebanon as part of the garrison force
+as part of the garrison force there

-there until January 1942.
-It left the
+until January 1942.
+It left the Middle

-Middle East, heading for the war against
+East, heading for the war against Japan,

-Japan, on 10 March 1942.
-The 16th and
+on 10 March 1942.
+The 16th and 17th

-17th Brigades, however, were diverted on
+Brigades, however, were diverted on the

-the voyage home.
-From early March to
+voyage home.
+From early March to early

-early July they defended Ceylon
+July they defended Ceylon (present-day

-(present-day Sri Lanka) from possible
+Sri Lanka) from possible Japanese

-Japanese attack.
+attack.
 The

 2/5th